- Whole School Curriculum Vision

 Please click the links above to go to each section or scroll down

-In March 2019 we carried out a curriculum review with both parents and staff members .
+Over the last few years we have been reviewing our Curriculum with both parents and staff members.
 We asked the following questions:

 - What is working well in the curriculum now?